enira/cockpit-smb-plugin/README.md

 # What does this plugin do?
 This plugin is an extension to the [Cockpit Project](https://cockpit-project.org/).
 It allows you to manage your Samba shares through the Cockpit Project user interface.
+This fork is only modified to include support for the 'read list' property.

 # Before you begin (words of warning)
 This plugin is very rough around the edges.
 It's written in a short amount of time, by someone that has not coded in a very long time and is not familiar with the structure and internal workings of the Cockpit Project GUI.
 However, it does seem to do what I want it to do.